bodrick/awesome/TOPICS.md

 *   [emoacht/Monitorian](https://github.com/emoacht/Monitorian) - A Windows desktop tool to adjust the brightness of multiple monitors with ease

-## monitor

-*   [emoacht/Monitorian](https://github.com/emoacht/Monitorian) - A Windows desktop tool to adjust the brightness of multiple monitors with ease
-*   [LibreHardwareMonitor/LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) - Libre Hardware Monitor, home of the fork of Open Hardware Monitor

 ## build-jobs

 *   [Soloplan/whatson](https://github.com/Soloplan/whatson) - Build status monitoring for Windows with support for Jenkins, Travis-CI, CC.NET (alternative to CCTray)